In This Article

 "For cream blushes that require you to use your fingers to dig into the pot, I suggest tossing them once a year," says Rouleau.
 "This is because bacteria can transfer easily, and you run the risk of adding more bacteria to your skin.
 Bacteria equals blemishes."
 She explains, though, you can wait six months for natural formulas.

 "Cream blushes in a stick and multiples are good for up to two years," she adds, "as long as you are using a tissue soaked in rubbing alcohol to wipe down the top at least once a month."

 Bartlett expands, "Expired cream products can irritate your skin, exacerbate rosacea and clog pores.
 The same ingredients that give a product 'glow' or moisture can cause big problems when allowed to spoil."

 "The skin on your lips is the thinnest on the body," Bartlett says, "and susceptible to bacteria.
 Lipstick is full of natural, hydrating ingredients, which, when exposed to air, can dry out.
-When bacteria are introduced into lip gloss, from a cold sore, for example, the gloss wand can transfer bacteria into the ampule, contaminating the entire product.
+When sources of bacteria or viruses are introduced into lip gloss—from a skin infection or cold sore, for example—the gloss wand can transfer bacteria into the ampule, contaminating the entire product.
 Long-wearing liners can also dry out and lose their efficacy if exposed to the air."
 Generally speaking, lipsticks have a shelf life of one year before you should begin to get wary.

 "If irritated," Bartlett warns, "the delicate eye area can become puffy, red, swollen, and even infected.
 Take note: Redness, irritation, and infection are all side effects of expired eye products.
 Eyeliners are the biggest culprits when it comes spreading infection, so if your liner begins to lose its color, dry out, or become ineffective, toss it."